rumail-ijaz/rumail-ijaz/README.md

 ![alt text](./ROHAIL.png)

-I'm a Front-End Developer with extensive expertise in HTML5, CSS3, and JavaScript.
-I excel in utilizing advanced technologies like jQuery, SCSS, React JS, and Next.js to create dynamic and interactive user interfaces.
-Proficient in UI component libraries including Material UI, React Bootstrap, and React Tailwind, I also possess skills in Bootstrap 5 and Tailwind CSS for responsive web design.
-Additionally, I have a strong foundation in API Development, proficiently integrating front-end interfaces with back-end systems using tools like Ajax.
-Leveraging GitHub for version control, I ensure efficient collaboration and code management.
-Moreover, my expertise extends to Payment Integration, enabling secure and seamless transaction processes within web applications.
+I have an almost 3+ years experience in the Front End technologies Javascript, jquery, React, Redux.
+Expertise in developing web pages using HTML5, CSS3, ES6, JQuery, and 2+ years experience of backend development with Node.js, MongoDB and Express.
+Good understanding of Document Object Model (DOM) and DOM Functions.
+Extensive use of Node environment using NPM, and Mongo DB along with Mongoose.JS to create server side applications.
+Responsive design.
+Used Node Package Manager (NPM) to manage the modules and used it to install useful tools such as Express, crypto.js, mongoose, body- parser, bcrypt.js, node-mailer, node-geocoder, JWT Token.
+Good experience on working with CSS Background, padding, table, Animations and Layouts, positioning, border, margin and CSS behaviors.
+A result-oriented professional with good communication and co-ordination skills.

 <!--
-**RohailJohn/RohailJohn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**RumailIjaz/RumailIjaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->